ialbert/bio/docs/bio-fetch.md

 	bio fetch NC_045512 | head

-Automatically recognizes protein ids and connects to protein database, no further parameters needed:
+`fetch` automatically recognizes protein ids and connects to protein database, no further configuration is needed:

 	bio fetch YP_009724390 | head

 You may also list multiple accession numbers:

     bio fetch NC_045512 MN996532 > genomes.gb

-The input accession numbers may be stored in a file.
-If `acc.txt` contains:

-	NC_045512
-	MN996532

-You may pipe the above accession numbers as standard input:

-    catt acc.txt | bio fetch > genomes.gb

-the `fetch` task is not a replacement for other means of accessing NCBI, notably `entrez-direct`.
-Instead, think of it as a convenience function that simplifies a few common use cases.

 For more advanced command line data access options to NCBI see Entrez Direct